 Pitt pit refers to an oval or round lucency in the anterosuperior aspect of the femoral neck, just distal to the articular surface.
 It represents a herniation of synovium or soft tissues into the bone through a cortical defect, hence the alternate name synovial herniation pit.
 They are usually around 5 mm in diameter but can be anywhere between 3 mm and 15 mm.

 They are most often an incidental finding and of no clinical significance.
-There is debate about the exact aetiology of herniation pits.
+There is debate about the exact etiology of herniation pits.
 There is some evidence that they may result from femoroacetabular impingement as around 30% of patients with this condition are found to have such a pit 2.

 Pitt pit is one of the skeletal “don’t touch” lesions.